Writing your first custom rules

 Conclusion

-You've written two rules; one that matches exact code, and a second that captures code to reuse it in the replacement.
+You've written three rules; one that matches exact code, a second that captures code to reuse it in the replacement, and a third that filters the matches based on a condition.

 Now go forth and write your own rules.
 Enjoy!